Workhouse - Work Release-Huber

 For information on housing units, clothing, medical care, commissary, laundry, visiting, zero-tolerance policy, and more, view the Workhouse Expectations information (PDF) Opens a New Window. .

 Cell phones are not permitted within the Workhouse.
-Pay phones are available for inmate use in each housing unit.
-These phones require available funds in an inmate’s commissary account.
-Funds may be deposited in the inmate commissary account by money order at the facility or by debit or credit card online at www.inmatecanteen.com Opens a New Window. .
+Pay phones are available for resident use in each housing unit.
+These phones require available funds in the resident's commissary account.
+Funds may be deposited in the commissary account by money order at the facility or by debit or credit card online at www.inmatecanteen.com Opens a New Window. .

 Canteen - Commissary:

-- Visitors may deposit funds on an inmate’s commissary account by debit or credit card during visiting hours.
-Certain commissary items or larger purchases are delivered to the Workhouse and distributed to inmates twice weekly.
+- Visitors may deposit funds into a resident’s commissary account by debit or credit card during visiting hours.
+Certain commissary items or larger purchases are delivered to the Workhouse and distributed to residents twice weekly.

-Use the following address format to send a letter to an inmate at the Workhouse:
+Use the following address format to send a letter to a resident at the Workhouse:

 Anoka County Corrections